 Example: Sales need to increase to $5,000,000.

-The sales team needs to close more business.
+rather than The sales team needs to close more business.

 - Achievable.
 Setting goals that are impossible to achieve not only doesn’t help your business, it can actually hurt morale and productivity.
 A goal needs to be something that you can realistically accomplish with the resources you have.